Disease Guide ·FIV ·2026

 Related Condition Attribution

-Similar to FeLV, insurers may attribute many illnesses to FIV-related immune suppression.
-Respiratory infections, dental disease, skin problems, and other conditions can be denied if the insurer links them to the underlying virus.
-This broad attribution can limit the practical value of coverage.
+Insurers may attribute many illnesses to FIV-related immune suppression.
+Respiratory infections, dental disease, and skin problems can be denied if linked to the virus.
+This broad attribution limits practical coverage value.

 🇺🇸 US Pet Insurance Guide